Fundamental Limitations of Alignment in Large Language Models: Discussion

 Our framework has several limitations further discussed in appendix \ref{discussion} and we leave several issues open for future work. \cite{andreas2022language} describe modern LLMs as comprised of distinct agents that manifest when the right prompt is inserted into the LLM.
 Our presented notions of decomposability into components and distinguishability between them are one analyzable choice of modeling multiple agents or personas composing the LLM distribution.
 We showed that with this choice several theoretical statements can be made that fit empirical observations on misalignment via prompting.
 While intuitive and reinforced by embedding space clustering experiments in the appendix, we leave it to future work to (i) further investigate superposition and decomposability in actual LLM distributions and (ii) introduce more elaborate or more realistic assumptions on the manner in which agent or persona decomposition is manifested in actual LLM distributions, and use them to gain further theoretical insight on LLM alignment.
 Elucidating this picture also bears promise for new empirical methods for controlling ill-behaved components with actual LLMs.
 Furthermore, our framework assumes ground truth behavior scores per sentence, where in reality behavior scoring is more complex, \eg, over varying text granularities, hard to define behavior verticals, and ambiguous scoring.
 A deeper definition of behavior scoring may lead to new insights that can be drawn from the BEB theoretical framework.
-Overall, we hope that our presented theoretical framework for analyzing LLM alignment can serve as a basis for further advancement in understanding this important topic.